jongwoo328/cloudip/README.md

 [English](./README.md) | [한국어](./docs/README_ko.md)

-`cloudip` is a CLI tool that identifies which cloud provider (e.g., AWS, GCP, Azure, etc.) manages the given IP address.
+`cloudip` is a CLI tool that identifies cloud provider manages the given IP address.
 You can input a single or multiple IPs, and the results can be displayed in various formats, such as table, json.

 **🚨 Warning 🚨**

 This project is currently under development, and features and options may change without notice until the official release.
-The current version supports only AWS and GCP, with additional cloud providers planned for future updates.

 ## Features